 Does heel-to-toe drop matter in running shoes?
 Do I want running shoes with a low drop or high drop?

 Additionally, if you’ve ever experienced Achilles tendonitis or have very tight calves, a zero-drop or even low-drop shoe may not work.
-On the other hand, if you deal with tightness in your low back, a zero-drop shoe could feel great since it can help to lengthen the muscles and tendons along the rear chain of your body.
+On the other hand, if you deal with tightness in your lower back, a zero-drop shoe could feel great since it can help to lengthen the muscles and tendons along the rear chain of your body.
 Finally, some people prefer low- or zero-drop shoes because they simply feel more natural.
-While we didn’t include any zero-drop shoes in this guide, the Hoka Clifton 9 and Topo Athletic Specter each have a 5-millimeter offset, which is relatively low.
+While we didn’t include zero-drop shoes in this guide, the Hoka Clifton 9 and Topo Athletic Specter each have a 5-millimeter offset, which is relatively low.

 If you want to try a different drop than what you’re used to, it’s a good idea to ease into that change by rotating your new shoes in with your traditional running shoes.
-And if you’re not sure what kind of drop to go with, we recommend choosing something in the middle of the range, such as a shoe with a 6- to 10-millimeter offset.
+And if you’re not sure what drop to go with, we recommend choosing something in the middle of the range, such as a shoe with a 6- to 10-millimeter offset.

 Do heavier runners need more cushion?

 Not necessarily.
 Heavier runners or runners with a heavy natural gait might find more cushioned running shoes, like the Nike Invincible 3, to feel more comfortable.
 In addition, running shoes with at least moderate cushioning may last longer before the foam packs out.
 On the other hand, highly cushioned shoes may feel less stable for some runners.
 It depends on your preference and what feels best on your feet, ankles, knees, hips, and back.